 When buying your first home it is essential that you take into consideration the other costs associated with owning a property.
 You may have to fully furnish the house as well as redecorate or renovate.
 There may be annual rates and management or service costs to take into account.

 There are also extra fees to consider when purchasing your first home such as stamp duty, solicitors and surveys.
 Allow your budget some room for movement; you don’t want to be in a position where you are financially overstretched!
-Unlike our partner service PMK Financial Services, some financial advisors will also charge an arrangement fee for setting up your mortgage and insurance cover.
+Some financial advisors will also charge an arrangement fee for setting up your mortgage and insurance cover.